FelixWhitefield/FelixWhitefield/README.md

 ### Hi there 👋

-#### I'm a student studying Computer Science at the University of Southampon
+#### I was a student studying Computer Science at the University of Southampon

 ##### BIO